Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

 This change is associated with issue [6861](https://github.com/Altinn/altinn-studio/issues/6861) on github.

-There are more information about the new API under the App API documentation.
+There is more information about the new API under the app API documentation.

 ## 4.15.2 (2021-10-04) - New endpoint for retrieving active instances
 Altinn Apps now expose a new endpoint for retriveing active instances for a given instance owner.